Notebooks¶

 eks.amazonaws.com/role-arn: AWS_IRSA_ROLE_NAME

-Notebooks revision files will be stored under <S3_BUCKET>/<FILE_STORAGE_PREFIX>nbx_rev folder.
-(FILE_STORAGE_PREFIX already contains a trailing slash, e.g. data/)
+Notebooks revision files are stored under <S3_BUCKET>/<FILE_STORAGE_PREFIX>nbx_rev.
+(FILE_STORAGE_PREFIX already contains a trailing slash, for example data/.)

 To manage GPU utilization, the operator utilizes GPU-related configurations, which can be set by MACHINE_GPU_1, MACHINE_GPU_2, MACHINE_GPU_3, MACHINE_GPU_4 env vars.

-NOTE: in release/10.2 all notebooks dropins environments, except Python 3.11 Base, have been deprecated and removed.
+DataRobot previously had drop-in environment support for GPUs (see Python GPU Notebook), but in release/10.2 all such environments, have been deprecated and removed, except Python 3.11 Base, have been deprecated and removed.

-Node selectors are utilized to ensure that the pods are scheduled on nodes with GPU capabilities.
-They are key-value pairs that are added to the nodeSelector term of the pod specification, enforcing that the pod is scheduled on nodes with the corresponding labels.
+Node selectors are utilized to ensure that the pods are scheduled on nodes with GPU capabilities. they're key-value pairs that are added to the nodeSelector term of the pod specification, enforcing that the pod is scheduled on nodes with the corresponding labels.

 Example: